-Research in the Turbomachinery Group focusses on improving the aero-thermal performance of turbomachines.
+Research in the Turbomachinery Group focuses on improving the aero-thermal performance of turbomachines.
 These machines are the principle technology for the world's energy conversion processes and improving their efficiency has a clear link to reducing environmental impact.
 Projects currently being undertaken include those related to jet engines, gas turbines, steam turbines, turbochargers and tidal power turbines.

 The Turbomachinery Group is based at the Whittle Laboratory on the West Cambridge Site.
 Researchers at the Laboratory have an extensive track record of successful collaboration with industry (particularly with Rolls-Royce but also with Mitsubishi Heavy Industries, Dyson, Siemens and others) and with other word-leading research organisations.
 Work is divided, approximately equally, between computational simulation of the flow and experimental measurements taken in a wide variety of facilities.
 In 2012, the Whittle Laboratory was extended with a new laboratory building, seminar rooms and offices.